 "I'd be more concerned about getting up and moving at least every 30 minutes," says Dr. Rushton.
 "This allows your spine to lengthen and gets the blood flowing to all of the extremities.
 I recommend taking at least a five-minute break to just stretch.
 For example, go to a doorway and do a shoulder stretch, placing both hands on either side of the door frame.
 For the lower back, you can do a gentle hamstring stretch just bending the knees and folding down slowly, even halfway, but don't overdo this or you could have more pain in the glutes and hams.
 Then just go do something that relieves stress and is good for you.
 That's what people need to be doing while working from home anyway."

-- See an orthopaedic surgeon: This doesn’t need to be your first resort but you don’t have to keep toughing it out if back pain from sitting too long has gotten so bad that you can’t find relief from over-the-counter anti-inflammatories or an ice pack here and there.
-Orthopaedic surgeons specialize in nonsurgical treatments, including lumbar sympathetic blocks and lumbar radiofrequency neurotomy, and of course more complex surgical procedures of the spine that include herniated or degenerated disc treatment, spinal stenosis, spinal deformity, and any kind of spinal reconstructive or revision surgery.
+See an orthopaedic surgeon: This doesn't need to be your first resort but you don't have to keep toughing it out if back pain from sitting too long has gotten so bad that you can't find relief from over-the-counter anti-inflammatories or an ice pack here and there.
+Orthopaedic surgeons offer both surgical and nonsurgical treatments for back pain.
+Nonsurgical treatments include lumbar sympathetic blocks and lumbar radiofrequency neurotomy.
+More complex surgical procedures of the spine may include herniated or degenerated disc treatment, spinal stenosis, spinal deformity, and any kind of spinal reconstructive or revision surgery.

 Adds Rushton, "We'd rather see you before it gets to that point so if you have ongoing pain that's concerning you, or you had a pre-existing back issue or sciatica that's worsened now that you're working from home, just make an appointment and come see us.
 It doesn't hurt to get some diagnostic work done and see what's going on.
 With a few lifestyle changes and a combination of treatments (and medications if needed), we're often able to resolve back pain issues before they become more serious."